 – Africa’s Big 5 (lion, leopard, elephant, rhino, and buffalo) – really close

-– Most lion and elephant in Africa
+– Most elephant in Africa

 – Day and night wildlife viewing drives in open 4×4 vehicles (no minibuses) with unlimited mileage and guaranteed window seat

 – Walking safaris with professional guides at Abu Camp and Zarafa Camp

 – Boat and canoe safaris with professional guides at Abu Camp, Zarafa Camp and at Matetsi River Lodge

 – Optional night spent sleeping “Under African Skies” at Abu Camp

 – High tea at the historic Victoria Falls Hotel